LakshmanAdhireddy/TSA_EXP1/README.md

 # ALGORITHM:
 1. Import the required packages like pandas and matplot
 2. Read the dataset using the pandas
-3. Calculate the mean for the respective column.
-4. Plot the data according to need and can be altered monthly, or yearly.
+3. Plot the data according to need and can be altered monthly, or yearly.
-5. Display the graph.
+4. Display the graph.

 # PROGRAM: